Gross domestic product: International standards

 SNA2008 provides a set of rules and procedures for the measurement of national accounts.
 The standards are designed to be flexible, to allow for differences in local statistical needs and conditions.

 Problems with GDP data

 A peer-reviewed study published in the Journal of Political Economy in October 2022 found signs of manipulation of economic growth statistics in the majority of countries.
-According to the study, this mainly applied to countries that were governed semi-authoritarian/authoritarian or did not have a functioning separation of powers.
+This manipulation was greatest in countries that were semi-authoritarian/authoritarian, or did not have effective separation of powers.
 The study took the annual growth in the brightness of lights at night, as measured by satellites, and compared it to officially reported economic growth.
-Authoritarian states had consistently higher reported growth in GDP than their growth in night lights would suggest.
-An effect that also cannot be explained by different economic structures, sector composition or other factors.
-Incorrect growth statistics can also falsify indicators such as GDP or GDP per capita.
+Authoritarian states consistently reported higher growth in GDP than the growth in night lights would suggest, an effect that could not be explained by economic structures, sector composition or other factors.

-It has been suggested that countries that have authoritarian governments, such as the People's Republic of China, and Russia, inflate their GDP figures.

-Corporate havens can have a distorted GDP.
+Corporate havens can also have a distorted GDP.